mololab/portry/README.md

 - Kill Process 🔪

-Easily kill any Process that running on any port.
-That would help you to keep your ports safe and controlled.
+Take control of your ports with the Kill Process feature.
+Easily terminate any process running on a specific port, giving you the ability to quickly address any issues and maintain the stability of your network.

 # UI